 The R.O.S.E is open to selected students during the second half of recess and lunch and is supervised by a member of our Education Support team during these times.

 School-Wide Positive Behaviour Support teaches behaviour expectations and rewards students for following these expectations.
 It provides a safe and predictable environment and establishes a positive classroom climate that improves learning outcomes.

 SWPBS ensures success – socially, emotionally and academically.
 This is achieved through its preventive and proactive approach in encouraging positive behaviour by defining specific behaviours we want to see, aligned to our core values of Respect, Responsibility and Resilience.

 Clyde Primary School’s commitment to Child Safety

-Clyde Primary School is committed to providing a child safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
+Clyde Primary School is committed to providing a safe environment where children and young people are safe, and their voices are heard about decisions that affect their lives.
 Particular attention will be paid to the cultural safety of Aboriginal children and children from culturally and/or linguistically diverse backgrounds, as well as the safety of children with a disability.